Millions of Canadians have life insurance, but roughly 70% are not sure if their policy provides their family with enough coverage.

 How much life insurance do I need?

 Your family is unique — your life insurance should be too.
 “One size fits all” doesn’t work in life insurance and there’s no easy answer to this question.
-The following three rules of thumb can help you determine how much life insurance coverage is sufficient for your family.
+The following three rules of thumb can help you determine how much life insurance coverage is sufficient for your family and what options you should consider.

 Remember, these rules don’t take into account some key factors, like your savings.
 Use our insurance calculator to get a better idea of your life insurance needs and then compare that figure with these estimates.